Involving local people and staff

 Share your views with local Healthwatch

-Local Healthwatch are part of their local community and works in partnership with other local organisations.
+Local Healthwatch are part of their local community and work in partnership with other local organisations.
 We encourage local people to get involved with local Healthwatch and share their experience of using local services.
-These are independent from the NHS and are able to represent local people.
-Click the local Healthwatch in your area below:
+Healthwatch are independent from the NHS and are able to represent local people.

 To find out more or get involved with Healthwatch in your area use the links below.

 - Healthwatch Blackburn with Darwen (opens in new window)

 There has been extensive direct engagement with staff, patients, public and partners since early 2017 in the development of local and system plans, individual programmes of work and on the vision for Lancashire and South Cumbria.
 Much of this activity has taken place in each of the five local partnerships to involve local people, staff and partner organisations in the design of local partnerships and their priorities.
 This engagement has contributed to work taking place at all levels of the partnership.
 This information has been summarised in our draft five year strategy.